 Breastfeeding is a gift and truly a special time between a mother and her baby.
-Not all women are able to experience breastfeeding though (whether it be for medical problems, personal reasons or low supply), and that’s ok.
-However, if you are going to breastfeed this article will talk you through everything you need to know about relactation and all things breastfeeding.
+Not all women are able to experience breastfeeding though (whether it be for medical problems, personal reasons, or low supply), and that’s ok.
+However, if you are someone that stopped breastfeeding and you are now looking to start again this article will talk you through everything to know about relactation and all things breastfeeding.

 What is lactation?